 Like any profession, more training doesn’t mean they are always “better” at what they do.
 Be sure to ask around for personal referrals and good experiences, just like you would for any important healthcare.

-Your initial contact would most likely be with our Clinical Coordinator, who will review your specific personal needs and therapeutic goals, as well as answer any questions you might have.
+Your initial contact would most likely be with one of our Clinical Coordinators, who will review your specific personal needs and therapeutic goals, as well as answer any questions you might have.
 From there, she will confer with the Clinical Team to determine the best therapy approach, and work with you to schedule an initial Intake appointment with the best suited therapist to address your individual concerns.

-We work hard to ensure that you are paired with a clinician whose personality and experience are closely aligned with meting your specific needs.
-By carefully evaluating your expectations at the outset of treatment, we aim to find the best “fit” for productive and successful patient-clinician relationship.
-Please discuss with our Clinical Coordinator or your clinician if you are unsatisfied with your clinical experience in any way and we will work to come up with a different approach that more comfortably meets your needs.
+We work hard to ensure that you are paired with a clinician whose personality and experience are closely aligned with meeting your specific needs.
+By carefully evaluating your expectations at the outset of treatment, we aim to find the best “fit” for a productive and successful patient-clinician relationship.
+Please discuss with one of our Clinical Coordinators or your clinician if you are unsatisfied with your clinical experience in any way and we will work to come up with a different approach that more comfortably meets your needs.

 Although we take many steps to ensure a successful experience, sometimes not being comfortable with your current clinician is going to happen and we are always open to solving this problem.

-Summit adheres rigorously to all of the required legal, technological, and operational protocols to protect your privacy and confidentiality.
-Maintaining client confidentiality is of upmost importance to our Group.
+Summit rigorously adheres to all of the required legal, technological, and operational protocols to protect your privacy and confidentiality.
+Maintaining client confidentiality is of upmost importance to our Practice.

 At Summit, we believe that a “comprehensive” approach to your emotional health is both most helpful to you and hard to find.
 We have composed a Team of diverse clinicians that can fit your current needs and allow us to collaborate for your care “under one roof.”
-For example, we are the only clinic in Richmond that provides: talk therapists, psychiatric support, and consultants available in the areas of mindfulness and educational assessment and advocacy.
+For example, we are the only clinic in Richmond that provides: talk therapy, psychiatric support, psychological testing and assessment, and consultants available in the areas of mindfulness and educational planning, assessment and advocacy.